gnachman/iTerm2/api/library/python/iterm2/docs/menu_ids.rst

 ======================================================================================= ==============================================================================
 iTerm2 > About iTerm2                                                                   `About iTerm2`
 iTerm2 > Show Tip of the Day                                                            `Show Tip of the Day`
-iTerm2 > Check for Incompatible Software                                                `Check for Incompatible Software`
 iTerm2 > Check For Updates…                                                             `Check For Updates…`
 iTerm2 > Toggle Debug Logging                                                           `Toggle Debug Logging`
 iTerm2 > Copy Performance Stats                                                         `Copy Performance Stats`